derickfay/te-to-alfredCSV/README.md

-# te2ahk
+# TextExpander to CSV for Alfred import

-This tool chain takes your macOS TextExpander snippets and converts them to CSV for [Import to Alfred](https://github.com/derickfay/import-alfred-snippets)
+Takes your macOS TextExpander snippets and converts them to CSV for [Import to Alfred](https://github.com/derickfay/import-alfred-snippets)

 ### converting TextExpander snippets to CSV files